Dallinger/Dallinger/docs/source/monitoring_a_live_experiment.rst

 ``dallinger sandbox``, or ``dallinger deploy``.

 When running under ``dallinger debug`` a browser window should open with the dashboard already logged in.
-When running on Heroku, the dashboard username and password can also be found in the heroku configuration parameters ``DASHBOARD_USER`` and ``DASHBOARD_PASSWORD``.
+The dashboard username and password can also be found in the ``dashboard_user`` and ``dashboard_password`` configuration parameters in the deployed ``config.txt`` configuration file.
+By default the user is named ``admin`` and the password is generated randomly, but the user name and password can be specified using configuration files.

 Customizing the Dashboard